ninja-wm/B2Opt/README.md

 # B2Opt-Learning-to-Optimize-Black-box-Optimization-with-Little-Budget
 This repository is the official implementation of the source code of the paper  [B2Opt: Learning to Optimize Black-box Optimization with Little Budget](https://arxiv.org/abs/2304.11787).
 # Installation
 This project requires running under the Ubuntu 20.04 system, and you need to install the cuda version of pytorch >= 1.12 first.
+And the python package [BBOB](https://github.com/ninja-wm/BBOB/tree/main) should be installed.
 ```bash
 pip install -r requirements.txt
 git clone git@github.com:ninja-wm/B2Opt-Learning-to-Optimize-Black-box-Optimization-with-Little-Budget.git